ghelle2h/shopify-intern-challenge/README.md

 Create a database with CREATE DATABASE shopify;.

-Create a file called .env in the root directoy.
+Create a file called .env in the server directoy.
 Fill in the necessary PostgreSQL configuration.
 The node-postgres library uses these environment variables by default.

 Below is an example of what the .env file should look like: